Jane Maria Read

-Jane Maria Read (October 4, 1853 – ?) was an American poet and teacher.
+Jane Maria Read (October 4, 1853 – ?) was an American poet and teacher from Massachusetts.
+A descendant of early colonial families, she was educated in private schools and by classical teachers, though compelled by ill health to leave before graduating.
+Read began publishing her poetry in 1874 in various magazines and newspapers, and a volume of her verse, Between the Centuries, and Other Poems, was published in 1887.
+In addition to her literary work, she was a talented artist and taught languages, mathematics, as well as drawing, painting and sketching.

 Early life and education

 Jane Maria Read was born in Barnstable, Massachusetts, October 4, 1853.
 She was the daughter of William and Susan Maritta (Austin) Read.
 Her father, Rev. Read, was a Baptist clergyman.
 She came from old colonial families on both sides, and her ancestors were among the early English pioneers.
 Until six years of age, her home was in Massachusetts.
 In 1859, her parents moved to the seacoast of Maine, where they lived till 1865, at that time returning to Massachusetts.